With Maddi Parsons, Rochelle Lopes, and Sophia Cassano.

-She’ll take her time to get to know you and ask a variety of questions to get a thorough understanding of your health.
-She’ll ask questions based around your eating habits, food intake, and lifestyle.
-She’ll also ask questions regarding your digestion, and any symptoms of concern.
+They’ll take their time to get to know you and ask a variety of questions to get a thorough understanding of your health.
+They’ll ask questions based around your eating habits, food intake, and lifestyle.
+They’ll also ask questions regarding your digestion, and any symptoms of concern.

 Depending on your situation, this education could look like:

 - Explaining the science of your health condition and help you understand how food can influence it

 - Discussing how certain lifestyle factors can influence your health

 - Collaborate with you to come up with a realistic and achievable plan to make changes

 Will I need to do anything before the appointment?

 Once you’ve booked your session with a Dietitian, we’ll send you an intake form to complete before your appointment.
 This will give us an early understanding on what you’re looking to achieve, and help get the most out of your appointment.

 Depending on your needs, we may also ask you to complete a 3-day food diary prior to the appointment.
 This will give us a good insight into your nutritional intake, and dietary patterns.

 What do I need to bring with me to the appointment?